-MFM (NZ) has an annual programme of reserve restoration work.
-The ecological assessments form the basis for establishing priorities for work along with other guidance from the Ministry for the Environment (MfE), regional councils and community interests in particular areas.
-In a number of instances, MFM (NZ) has partnered with local organisations in reserve restoration projects.
+MFM (NZ) has an Indigenous Reserves Management Plan and from this an annual programme of reserve restoration work is developed.
+The ecological assessments form the basis for establishing priorities along with other guidance from the Ministry for the Environment (MfE), regional councils and community interests in particular areas.
+In a number of instances, MFM (NZ) has partnered with local organisations and the DOC in reserve restoration projects.